msharekh/tracking-system-pet-shop/readme.md

 3. Writing the smart contract
 4. Compiling and migrating the smart contract
 5. Testing the smart contract
-6. Creating a user interface to interact with the smart contract
+6. Creating a user interface to interact with the smart contract (not fully documented )
 7. Interacting with the dapp in a browser

 ## Background